 Manage data source

-You can turn off or turn on data processing anytime you want to.
 You can also add more instances to an agent or remove instances associated with an agent.
 You can also remove the agent and it’s associated instances from Citrix Analytics.

 Flip an agent site card and do one of the following: